-If you’re a single mom, it’s easy to get burnt out and overwhelmed.
-If things are getting on top of you, don’t despair.
-Try some of these coping strategies to help you get through the tough times.
+If the challenges of being a single mother are getting on top of you, don’t despair.
+Try some of these single-parent coping strategies to help you get through the tough times.

 Being disorganized is the enemy of serenity!
-If you’re constantly scrabbling to find the right piece of paper, or every morning is a battle to locate gym shoes and lunch boxes, it’s time to get more organized.
+If you’re constantly scrambling to find the right piece of paper or every morning is a battle to locate gym shoes and lunch boxes, it’s time to get more organized.

 Be the queen of budgeting